Peel and finely chop the onions and carrots, trim and finely chop the celery, and peel and finely slice the garlic. Finely chop the bacon.

-Place a large saucepan (with a lid) on a medium heat.
-Add a lug of olive oil and the bacon.
-Fry slowly until the bacon has started to release all its tasty fat and goes crispy, then add the dried thyme, dried chilli, onion, carrot, celery and garlic.
+Heat a lug of olive oil in a large pan over a medium heat, add the bacon and fry slowly until the bacon starts to release all its tasty fat and goes crispy, then crumble in the dried chilli, and add the dried thyme, onion, carrot, celery and garlic.

-Add the tin of cannellini beans and, if the soup’s a little thick, some more water.
-Bring back to the boil and simmer for another 10 minutes, then taste and season with sea salt and freshly ground black pepper.
+Drain, then tip in the cannellini beans and, if the soup’s a little thick, add a splash more water.
+Bring back to the boil and simmer for another 10 minutes, then taste and season with sea salt and black pepper.

 Ladle into bowls and finish with a drizzle of extra virgin olive oil and the chopped parsley.
-Serve with hunks of bread.
+Serve with hunks of bread for dunking.

 Sometimes I add a few dried porcini mushrooms to make it extra special.